 First, stay out of the water in a marina, especially if someone is running their generator.
 If your cap blows off your head into the drink, get a boat hook with at least a rubber grip and snag it.

-Secondly, check with your dock master to be sure that the boats and the marina itself are wired to ABYC and NFPA standards.
-It is better than even odds that the dock master has a charge-indicator in the shop for simple boat work.
+Second, check with your dock master to be sure that the boats and the marina itself are wired to ABYC and NFPA standards.
+It's better than even odds that the dock master has a charge-indicator in the shop for simple boat work.
 Have him check the waters periodically, perhaps even by staging an "Electrical Safety Day" at the marina.
 Have everyone that has a generator turn theirs on.
 Then test the waters.
 If it shows a charge, turn the generators off one by one until the charge drops out.
 That's your guy.

 He'll thank you for it - as will everyone at the marina.
-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO- HR and we will help you "get in this thing..."
-Editor's note: See more seamanship articles by Vincent Pica here on the Daily Boater, or visit his website, AtlanticMaritimeAcademy.com. ###